New Bright Line and LVR Rules 2015

 Although the finer details of the tax changes have yet to be revealed through the release of draft legislation, it is worthwhile examining the potential impact that these proposals may have on investors.

 - Once legislated it will apply only to property acquired on or after 1 October 2015.
-Accordingly, existing property will not be subject to this two-year bright line test – but will continue to be subject to the existing rules.
+Accordingly, existing property will not be subject to this two-year bright-line test – but it will continue to be subject to the existing rules.